Ijevan: History

 In 1840, the Elizavetpol uezd was formed and most of the territories of Tavush became part of the newly founded administrative division of the Russian Empire.
 Later in 1868, the Elizavetpol Governorate was established and Tavush became part of the newly formed Kazakh uezd.
 Under the Russian rule, approximately 6,000 Armenian families from Karabakh were allowed to move to the valley of Aghstev river to be resettled in the region of Tavush including the territory of the village of Karavansara.
 The village witnessed a notable revival during the 1860s and 1870s, as a result of the new road opened between Kazakh (Qazax) and Erivan (Yerevan), passing through Karavansara.

 Following the 1918 independence of Armenia, the name of Karavansara was changed to Ijevan in 1919.
-On 29 November 1920, Ijevan -along with Noyemberyan- was the first Armenian settlement where Soviet-Bolshevik rule was established, after being invaded by the Red Army from Soviet Azerbaijan at the north.
+On 29 November 1920, Ijevan, along with Noyemberyan, was the first Armenian settlement where Soviet rule was established, after being invaded by the Red Army from Soviet Azerbaijan in the northeastern part of the country.
 In 1930, it became the centre of the newly formed Ijevan raion.

 The first major plan of the town was adopted in 1948, revised later in 1967.
 In 1951, the Ijevan Wine-Brandy Factory was opened, followed by the rug and carpet factory in opened in 1959–65.
 With the gradual development of the industrial sector, Ijevan was given the status of a town in 1961.
 In 1970, it was turned into a city of republican sub-ordination of the Armenian Soviet Socialist Republic.